mutalis/explore-deps/about-typescript.md

 -   vscode: type hints, useful error messages
 -   function types and that stupid thing where you have to supply a name
 -   default parameters that use prior parameters
--   parameter objects, Partial
+-   parameter objects, Partial, spread
+-   destructuring

 ## Section 2: The runtime.
 Node and the many dialects of JavaScript

--   tsc outputs js, even when it fails
 -   ... but what kind of JS does it output?
 -   callbacks, promises, async/await
 -   Node and V8. thread locals?